 The proposed project exceeds the thresholds of Section 2.5 and therefore a Construction Storm Water Pollution Prevention Plan is required for this project.
-The site does disturb more than 1 acre of land and discharges to waters of the state.
+The site disturbs over an acre of the site.
 Therefore, a NPDES stormwater construction permit is required.
 A SWPPP has been created as a standalone document for this project and included in Appendix 5 of this TIR.